theresa-whynot/developerportfolio/README.md

    7. Click the Credentials tab.
    8. Click the Create Credentials button.
    9. Select the API Key option.
    10. Give your key a name and click the Create button.
+Save your key in a secure location.

    #### REACT_APP_GITHUB_TOKEN
    1. Go to your GitHub account settings: https://github.com/settings/profile.
    2. Click on the "Developer settings" tab.
    3. Click on the "Personal access tokens" section.
    4. Click on the "Generate new token" button.
    5. Give your token a name and click on the "Generate token" button.
-Save your key in a secure location.
+Save your token in a secure location.

    #### .env File
    1. Enter the keys into the .env file in the root folder of the developerportfolio-main directory.